 A tremor is an unintentional shaking or trembling in one of more parts of the body.
 A tremor can affect the hands, arms, head, face, vocal cords, trunk and legs.
 Tremors occur most often in middle-aged or older people.
 In some people, tremors are a symptom of neurological disorders such as Parkison's Disease.

 Upper motor neurons (UMNs) originate in the motor cortex of the brain.
 Upper motor neurons enable certain movements including walking and chewing food.

 This is the process of establishing that a potential treatment is capable of producing a consistent, reproducible benefit in preclinical studies.
 Validation of a potential treatment gives it credibility to be considered for clinical development.
-In its history, ALS TDI has screened almost 300 compounds, with many in validation studies in an attempt to reproduce the results of another study.
-To read more about the different compounds investigated at ALS TDI, visit our Treatment Index.
+In its history, ALS TDI has screened more than 400 compounds, with many in validation studies in an attempt to reproduce the results of another study.

 A vector is a delivery vehicle used in gene therapy-based treatment strategies to introduce therapeutic genes into diseased tissues.
 In ALS, these therapeutic genes encode typically neuroprotective substances such as VEGF.
 Vectors are typically disabled non-infectious adenoviruses or retroviruses.

 ALS Therapy Development Institute compiled this glossary from the following sources:

 ALS TDI thanks the above sources for the use of their terms.